fmidev/firedanger-smartmet/README.md

 For more information and examples of the usage of the TimeSeries plugin, see SmartMet Server [Timeseries-plugin Wiki pages](https://github.com/fmidev/smartmet-plugin-timeseries/wiki).

-# Using the WMS plugin
+# Using the WMS plugin for maps and images

 Open Geospatial Consortiums (OGC) Web Map Service (WMS) offers a convenient way for generating map images from a map server over the Web using the HTTP protocol.
 Several image products can be generated using the SmartMet Server WMS plugin.
 An example WMS reguest to the server (ECBSF surface snow thickness):

-*Ei tule nättiä, mutta tulee sentään jotain.
-Korjaa*

 `https://smart.nsdc.fmi.fi/wms?&SERVICE=WMS&REQUEST=GetMap&VERSION=1.3.0&LAYERS=harvester:ecbsf:HSNOW-M&STYLES=&FORMAT=image/png&TRANSPARENT=true&HEIGHT=2000&WIDTH=1000&20210919T000000&CRS=EPSG:4326&BBOX=-70,-80,-10,-60`